Georgian Think Tanks’ Joint Letter to HR/VP Kallas, and EU Foreign Ministers ahead of EU Ministerial

 AI

 Representatives of Georgian think tanks and research groups have written a joint letter to the EU, calling on them to address Georgia’s democratic issues.
-The letter was sent ahead of an EU meeting on December 16.
+The letter was sent ahead of EU meeting on December 16.

-* Sanctions on GD leaders and police officers responsible for
+* Sanctions on GD leaders and police officers responsible for violence

 * Suspension of visa liberalization for diplomatic passport holders